nedbat/coveragepy/doc/subprocess.rst

 or starting a new subprocess.
 The ``exec*e`` and ``spawn*e`` variants take a new set of environment variables to use for the new program.
-To start coverage measurement, the ``COVERAGE_PROCESS_START`` value must be copied from the current environment into the new environment.
+To start coverage measurement, the ``COVERAGE_PROCESS_START`` value must be copied from the current environment into the new environment or set.
+It should be the absolute path to the coverage configuration file to use.

 Ending processes